Weapon Plus: Weapon Minus

-A number of scientists were funded by S.H.I.E.L.D to counteract the Weapon Plus program in case it went rogue.
-In what was explicitly labelled the Weapon Minus program, one of these scientists, when his branch of the project had his funding and materials cut, was forced to test the resultant mixture of Super-Soldier Serum and LSD on himself, the result was named Doctor Mindbubble, who had the psychic ability to create miniature mind-universes that could trap almost anyone.
-He was intended to counter Weapon VII.
+A number of scientists were funded by S.H.I.E.L.D. to counteract the Weapon Plus program in case it went rogue.
+One of these scientists was forced to test the resultant mixture of Super-Soldier Serum and LSD on himself after his funding and materials were cut, gaining the ability to create miniature mind-universes that could trap almost anyone.

 Project: Troubleshooter

 Project: Troubleshooter was run by Robert Maverick and used pre-existing substances to create a new super-soldier.
 They used gamma radiation, Mutant Growth Hormone, Pym Particles, and the Lizard formula to transform U.S. Army Corporal Todd Ziller into American Kaiju.